Frankfurt airport to be closed for departing passengers during strike

 Munich Airport is to remain open on Thursday and Friday, but is expecting many flight cancellations, a Lufthansa spokeswoman said on Wednesday.

-"Only 10 to 20% of the flight schedule will take place on both strike days,"she said.
-Around 1,000 flights were originally planned in Munich for the entire period of the strikes.

 All 141 departures originally scheduled from Hamburg airport for Thursday were already cancelled by Tuesday evening.
-Some planes would depart without passangers, a spokesman said, to avoid further distruption to the flight schedule.
+Some planes would depart without passengers, a spokesman said, to avoid further disruption to the flight schedule.

-The airport expects many passangers to rebook for Friday, with flights expected to be very busy.

 The airport staff action comes as train drivers at national rail operator Deutsche Bahn have also announced plans for renewed strikes.